Web Analytics Made Easy - Statcounter

 A side-by-side: how to actually compare

-Read the first five ingredients.
+Read the first five ingredients

-- Note: how many of the first five are filler grains or unnamed meat?
+What is the leading meat?
+Is the species named?
+How many of the first five are filler grains or unnamed meat?

-Read the guaranteed analysis (crude protein, crude fat, crude fibre, moisture).
+Read the guaranteed analysis

 This isn’t to crown one food a winner.
 It’s to show you what the food actually is, beneath the bag’s design.
 Most pet parents are surprised by the gap between the front and the back.